gridoai/gridoai-front/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+All CSS variables are present in globals.css.
+You can use them in any component with tailwind, like bg-background or text-primary.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: